July 20, 2022MAINTENANCE

 To properly supervise repair services, maintenance managers must understand the difference between which tasks fall into “necessary” vs. “we can do it ourselves.”
 Repairs and maintenance are both essential for the optimal functioning of assets.

-Anyone who has worked as a technician for any time has undoubtedly heard their peers use the terms “maintenance” and “repair” interchangeably.
+Anyone who has worked as a maintenance technician for any time has undoubtedly heard their peers use the terms “maintenance” and “repair” interchangeably.
 Understanding the difference between the terms is crucial to running a successful asset management program, maintenance team, and business.
 So how do we define our two terms?

 What Are Repairs?